 People who are concerned with the ingredients in certain cosmetics also choose to have the permanent or semi-permanent lip tattoo procedure done with non-toxic and organic pigments for lip tattooing.

 Touch-Ups on Lip Tattoos to Freshen the Color Over Time

 Ensure that your cosmetic makeup artist is using pigmentation, and not permanent tattoo ink designed for the body, as was done in the past.
-Although tattoo ink lasts longer than pigment, the ink provides a look that isn't as natural-looking as pigment, which is thicker.
+Although tattoo ink lasts longer than pigment, the ink provides a look that isn't as natural-looking as a pigment, which is thicker.